turbonomic/mesosturbo/deploy/README.md

 > NOTE: Ensure that the Mesosturbo container image is pushed to docker hub or an image registry
 > that is accessible to the Marathon service in the Mesos Cluster.
 ##### Prerequisites
+* Know your Mesos Master IP and port
 * Marathon service is available in the Mesos Cluster for deploying applications.
 * Marathon service has internet access to the DockerHub or the registry where the container image resides.
+* Install Operations Manager 5.9+ and know its IP
+* Know the username and password for the Rest API user for Operations Manager.

 Containers are deployed by Marathon Service running in Mesos.